systemsguide/systemsguide.github.io/docs/shorthand.md

 Simply put, experiences of racialization and culture exist irrespective of internal appearance and identity.
 "Is my furry headmate white?
 I mean they're not even human" is a confusion solved by simply separating your concept of "race" from how someone looks.

 Keeping a clear head about these distinctions when discussing these topics is essential.
 If we know which things we're referring to and everyone involved is on the same page, shorthanding around racialized features may be possible, similar to how we conceptualised gender.
 But it's again important to be conscious of how and where you invoke these shorthands, and I'd advise greater caution here.
-It would be obviously inappropriate to use a headmate's appearance as an argument for your epistemic authority in discussions of race, but its also important to avoid appearing to trivialise these matters more generally.
+It would be obviously inappropriate to use a headmate's appearance as an argument for your epistemic authority in discussions of race, but its also important to avoid seeming to trivialise these matters more generally.

 This is also where the prior discussion of optics and "bad looks" becomes important.
 The question of, say, how a fictive of a character from another culture should present, is mostly one of pragmatics.
 Using a name from a culture that is not your own, artistic depictions of yourself as a race other than your body - these may all be possible in contexts with close friends who are on the same page as you with regards to these issues.
 But in broader public spaces its often going to be necessary to adjust your behaviour, to avoid seeming to present yourself as a race/ethnicity you are not.
 It can suck as a fictive, identifying strongly with your canon depiction, but needing to choose e.g. alternate names to use in more public spaces, so as not to unintentionally deceive acquaintances and come off like a white girl race-faking online, but this is inevitably worth doing.